nextcloud/notify_push/README.md

 #### Configuration

-The push server can be configured either by loading the config from the nextcloud `config.php` or by setting all options trough environment variables.
+The push server can be configured either by loading the config from the nextcloud `config.php` or by setting all options through environment variables.

 Re-using the configuration from nextcloud is the recommended way, as it ensures that the configuration remains in sync.